 - It is often helpful to have the distance matrix for a digraph.
-The (i, j)-entry of this matrix contains the distance between node i and node j. - Clearly the diameter is just the maximum entry in the distance matrix. - For an unweighted digraph, the distance matrix can be generated by running BFSvisit from each node in turn, since the distance to a node is equal to its depth in the BFS tree (or infinite if the node is not reachable from the start node so not in the tree).
+The (i, j)-entry of this matrix contains the distance between node i and node j. - For an unweighted digraph, the distance matrix can be generated by running BFSvisit from each node in turn, since the distance to a node is equal to its depth in the BFS tree (or infinite if the node is not reachable from the start node so not in the tree).
 This gives an algorithm with running time in $\Theta(n^2 + nm)$.

-Example 28.6.
+Example 28.4.
 A graph, its adjacency matrix and its distance matrix.